aleshaleksey/fansys23/08-spell-list.md

 - There is no limit to the number of undead a caster can control, however legions of dead seldom end well.
 - The type of undead being animated depends on the condition of the corpse(s).
 A corpse with flesh will become a zombie, a corpse without flesh will become a skeleton.
 A corpse with flesh but no bones becomes a crawling thing.

-**Upcast**: For every MP dice added (4MP dice for global), the caster may either animate an extra corpse as a level I undead, assert control over an extra 4 undead, or increase the level of the created or controlled undead by I.
+**Upcast**: For every MP dice added above 3 (4MP dice for global), the caster may either animate an extra corpse as a level I undead, assert control over an extra 4 undead, or increase the level of the created or controlled undead by I.

 **Global**: Undead created are level II.
 Furthermore, the undead are under the caster's control for 1 week, after which time they have a "neutral" attitude towards it.
 For every 4MP dice above 12, the caster may create an extra level II undead, assert control over 4 undead, or increase the level of a created or controlled undead by 1.